 The results show that the data in the source child table is consistent with the data in the destination child table.

-- Query result of the source child table
+- Query results of the source child table

-- Query result of the destination child table
+- Query results of the destination child table